Yandex Cloud

 Migrating data using Yandex Managed Service for Apache Kafka® ConnectorMigrating data using Yandex Managed Service for Apache Kafka® Connector

-1. Create a connector.
+2. Create a target cluster and a connector.

 Required paid resourcesRequired paid resources

-• Managed Service for Apache Kafka® cluster fee, which covers the use of computing resources allocated to hosts (including ZooKeeper hosts) and disk space (see Apache Kafka® pricing).
+• Managed Service for Apache Kafka® cluster, which includes the use of computing resources allocated to hosts, storage and backup size (see Managed Service for Apache Kafka® pricing).

-• Fee for public IP addresses if public access is enabled for cluster hosts (see Virtual Private Cloud pricing).
+• Public IP addresses if public access is enabled for cluster hosts (see Virtual Private Cloud pricing).

 Manually